- Equity management explained for founders

 Secondary transactions can come with heavy paperwork and administrative costs.
 Plus, you have to update your cap table each time there’s a change in ownership.
 Managing equity means managing every stakeholder’s liquidity options during these events.

 Equity management isn’t as simple as updating your cap table (which isn’t very simple at all).
-Managing equity involves several different types of stakeholders, from employees to investors to board members.
+Managing equity involves several different types of stakeholders, including employees, investors, and board members.
 As your company grows and you continue to raise more money, equity management becomes even more complicated.

-Using one streamlined equity management platform can help your company:
+Using one streamlined equity management platform that can do all of the following (like Carta’s) can help your company:

 Stay organized.
 The right technology tools enable you to spend less time on paperwork and more time building your company.